Scientific Programming Committee (SPC)

 Director, Scientific Affairs and Training Programs, BioCanRx

 Dr. Megan Mahoney is the Director of Scientific Affairs and Training Programs at BioCanRx, a federally funded not-for-profit organization that is building capacity for cancer immunotherapy in Canada.
-Networks of Centre of Excellence focusing on cancer immunotherapy.
 With extensive experience in the health sector, she excels at developing and managing complex multi-functional programs.
 Megan oversees the organization's $108M translational research project portfolio, that is advancing promising cancer immunotherapy treatments to patients.
 She provides strategic advice, designs funding calls, and collaborates with international research management committees.
 Megan also directs BioCanRx’s translational training program, bridging the gap between academia and clinical translation in immunotherapies therapies.
 In this role, Megan received Co-Op Employer of the Year 2022 award from Carleton University for her supportive oversight of an undergraduate co-op student.
 Before working at BioCanRx, she was the Operations Manager for the Biotherapeutics Manufacturing Centre Virus Facility at the Ottawa Hospital Research Institute, which specializes in virus and vaccine development and manufacturing services for clinical research.
 Megan is passionate about mentorship and founded a national program for STEM-based grads and postdocs in 2019 via the Science to Business Network.
 In this capacity, she won the 2023 S2BN Leadership Award.
 Megan also serves as a senior volunteer advisor for Canadian Science Policy Centre (CSPC).
 Megan holds a PhD in Behavioural Neuroscience from Queen's University.

 Erin Bassett